-The David and Donna Jones Learning Resource Center is located in the center of campus and comprises the Weeks-Townsend Memorial Library and the Black Technology Center.
-The faculty and staff located in these facilities are dedicated to providing information resources and services needed to meet student educational goals.
+The David and Donna Jones Learning Resource Center is in the center of campus and comprises the Weeks-Townsend Memorial Library and the Black Technology Center.
+The faculty and staff located in these facilities provide information resources and services needed to meet student educational goals.
 The Jones Learning Resource Center provides access to print- and non-print materials, data and voice communication, institutional data, and the instruction needed to utilize the materials and information.